PhiLFitters/kafe2/README.rst

 Most of the above packages and programs can be installed through the package manager on most Linux distributions.

-*kafe* was developed for use on Linux desktop systems.
+*kafe2* was developed for use on Linux desktop systems.
 Please note that all commands below should be run as root.

 -----------------------------------------